-If you have never worked at Farm Camp before, this is for you!
+New Counselor: If you have never worked at Farm Camp before, this is for you!
 Unit counselors are responsible for the care and supervision of the campers in all aspects of the program.
 Depending on the period of the day, they lead their unit group, lead activity or chore groups, supervise general areas of camp, or execute special parts of the program.
 They build positive relationships with campers and serve as role models and authority figures.

-If you have worked at Farm Camp before, this is for you!
+Returning Counselor: If you have worked at Farm Camp before, this is for you!
 Returning Counselors have the same job description as new counselors, but also serve as mentors to first time staff, and have the opportunity to apply for more responsibility by adding a Coordinator role to their job description.